Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Scrutiny Panel is scheduled to consider a community call-in regarding a decision made by the Kingston and North Kingston Neighbourhood Committee concerning traffic management orders in North Kingston.
-The panel will also review the procedure for the meeting.
+The Scrutiny Panel was scheduled to consider a community call-in regarding a decision made by the Kingston and North Kingston Neighbourhood Committee concerning traffic management orders in King's Road, New Road, and Crescent Road.
+The panel was also due to agree on the procedure for the meeting.

 Scrutiny Panel Procedure